jlouie10/TriviaGame/README.md

-[Issue] Scope change causes this.initialize to error out in display object [Issue] Timeout timer needs to be removed & timer object needs to be refactored
+[Issue] Scope change causes this.initialize to error out in display object [Issue] Timeout timer needs to be removed & timer object needs to be refactored [Issue] Choice value is interpreted as string, causing type mismatch

 # References